Kihagyás

 A) Theory of the relationship between the UML class diagram and code [student]*

 The material is available here: The relationship between the UML class diagram and code.
-The relationship between the UML class diagram and code.
-This topic was covered in the previous semester in the Software Engineering course.
+This topic was covered in the previous semester in the Software Technology course.

 Topics:

-• Abstract class concept and definition in C#
+• The concept and definition of an interface in C#

 • Comparison of abstract base class and interface

-2. Task - Illustrate the relationship between UML and code
+Task 2 - Illustrating the relationship between UML and code

 Task description - Equipment inventory

-• You need to be able to handle different types of parts.
+• We need to be able to handle different types of parts.
 Initially, HardDisk, SoundCard and LedDisplay types should be supported, but the system should be easily extensible to new types.

 • The data related to the parts are: year of purchase, age (calculated), purchase price and current price (calculated), but may also include type-specific data (e.g. capacity for HardDisk).

-• The actual price depends on the type of part, the purchase price and the year of production of the part.
-For example, the older the part, the bigger the discount, but the discount depends on the part type.
+• The actual price depends on the type of part, the purchase price and the part’s manufacturing year.
+For example, the older the part, the higher the discount, but the discount depends on the part type.

 • You must be able to list the parts in stock.

-• The LedDisplay class must be derived from an DisplayBase class, and the source code of the DisplayBase class cannot be changed.
-In this example this does not make much sense, but in practice we often encounter similar situations where the framework/platform we are using requires us to derive from a built-in class.
-Typically, this is the case when working with windows, forms, custom control types: we have to derive them from the framework's built-in classes, and we don't have (or at least certainly don't want to change) the source code of the framework - e.g. Java, .NET.
-In our example, we simulate this situation by specifying a derivation from DisplayBase.
+• The LedDisplay class must be derived from a DisplayBase class, and the source code of the DisplayBase class cannot be changed.
+In this example, it may not seem particularly meaningful, but in practice, we often encounter similar situations where the framework/platform we are using requires us to derive from a built-in class.
+Typically, this is the case when working with windows, forms, or custom control types: they must inherit from the framework's built-in classes, and we don't have (or at least certainly don't want to change) the source code of the framework - e.g. Java, .NET.
+Our example simulates that scenario by requiring that LedDisplay inherit from DisplayBase.

 During the initial discussions, we receive the following information from the client: an internal staff member has already started the development, but due to lack of time, they have only reached a half-finished solution.
 Part of our task is to understand the semi-finished solution and to implement the task from there.